G7 communique on coordinated reforms of the international tax system

 - Significantly, the G7 finance ministers also agree on the importance of progressing both Pillars in parallel and reaching agreement at the July 2021 meeting of the G20 finance ministers and central bank governors.

-The consensus among the G7 evidenced in the June 5 Communique is a significant development that increases the likelihood that broader agreement can be reached at the G20 level and with the full OECD/G20 Inclusive Framework.
+The consensus among the G7 evidenced in the 5 June 2021 Communique is a significant development that appears to increase the likelihood that broader agreement on the Pillars can be reached at the G20 level and with the full OECD/G20 Inclusive Framework.

-Consensus at the OECD on a global minimum taxation regime under Pillar Two would not compel jurisdictions to modify their corporate tax rates to be above the minimum.
+For the avoidance of doubt, consensus at the OECD on a global minimum taxation regime under Pillar Two would not compel jurisdictions such as the Crown Dependencies to modify their corporate tax rates.
 The proposal instead contemplates agreement on a set of coordinated measures designed to top-up the tax on cross-border income that falls below the agreed minimum tax.
-The top-up tax could be imposed by either the jurisdiction in which the parent company of an entity is located (through an income inclusion regime) or by a jurisdiction from which deductible payments are made (through an undertaxed payments rule).
+The top-up tax could be imposed by either the jurisdiction in which the parent company of an entity is located (through an “income inclusion regime”) or by a jurisdiction from which deductible payments are made (through an “undertaxed payments rule”).